juanpalopez/coingecko-cli/CONTRIBUTING.md

 # Contributing to CoinGecko-CLI

 Thank you for your interest in contributing to CoinGecko-CLI!
 We welcome contributions from the community to help improve our project.
-This document outlines the guidelines and steps for contributing to te project.
+This document outlines the guidelines and steps for contributing to the project.

 ## Table of Contents
 - [Getting Started](#getting-started)